S0l0pp/RobloxAltNameGenerator/README.md

 # RobloxAltNameGenerator
-Creates how many alt names you want and checks if they are taken or not, the ones that are taken will not be saved in the file, when you to a new run the txt file will automaticlly delete the old ones and save the new ones so that you don't need to worry about space problems.
+Creates how many alt names you want and checks if they are taken or not, the ones that are taken will not be saved in the file, when you do a new run the txt file will automaticlly delete the old ones and save the new ones so that you don't need to worry about space problems.

 if EXPORT:
         if available: